stonysystems/automan/artifact/README.md

 ## Environment Setup

 **Platform:** Our experiments were conducted on Ubuntu 22.04.
 Similar Linux environments should work as well.
-Our experiments were conducted on server with 128 logical CPUs and a max frequency of 2.18 GHz.
+The server is equipped with 128 logical CPUs and a max frequency of 2.18 GHz.

 **Dependencies:** Required tools like .NET and Dafny are already provided in the `env/` folder - no additional installation needed.